Bloody Moon: Plot

 Laura and her friends go to Angela's room, where Inga feigns a sexual act inside.
 While she does not notice the dead Eva hanging in the closet, the girls see Inga through the window and laugh at her.
-Outside, Angela sees Inga drive back in a yellow car, similar to the one Manuela drove.
-The masked killer takes Inga somewhere, as she has accompanied the person willingly, where she is tied with rope.
+Outside, Angela sees Inga drive back in a yellow car similar to Manuela's.
+Inga accompanies the masked killer to an isolated location, where she is tied with rope.
 The killer turns on a saw and pushes Inga towards it.
-After a young boy turns off the machine, the saw is turned back on and decapitates Inga, before the killer chases the boy in the car and runs over him.
+After a young boy turns off the machine, the saw is turned back on and decapitates Inga before the killer chases the boy in the car and runs over him.

-Meanwhile, Angela packs in her room, where she sees Antonio at the front door and Miguel at the window; she panics and barricades herself in the room.
-She then lets Laura inside and offers to stay for the night, where she goes to the disco club to grab some drinks.
+Meanwhile, Angela packs in her room, where she sees Antonio at the front door and Miguel at the window; she panics and barricades herself.
+She then lets Laura inside and Laura offers to stay for the night.
+Laura goes to the disco club to grab some drinks.
 When Laura returns, the killer crushes her neck with an iron collar.
 After receiving a threatening phone call, Angela finds the dead bodies of her friends and is attacked by the killer.
-While Miguel is knocked out during the struggle, the girl sees Alvaro driving off in his car.
+While Miguel is knocked out during the struggle, Angela sees Alvaro driving off in his car.
 Angela runs to Manuela and tells her about the bodies.
 Manuela takes her to a room and gives her a drink to relax her.

 Manuela and Alvaro discuss the killings he has done, and an awakened Miguel hears them talk of blaming the murders on him, all for the sake of Manuela retaining the family inheritance.
-Manuela also talks of how Miguel thinks she loves him and mentions his disfigurement.
+Manuela also mentions how Miguel thinks she loves him and his disfigurement.
 She tells Alvaro that she has already been paid and tells him to kill Angela.
-Miguel goes to a room and, eventually believing that Angela is his sister, chokes the blonde until she shoves a spike into his neck.
+Miguel goes to a room and, eventually believing that Angela is his sister, chokes her until she shoves a spike into his neck.
 Angela runs downstairs and sees Alvaro and Manuela struggling before screaming at the body of the countess Maria found inside a room.
-Alvaro runs into the room and holds a knife to Angela, but Manuela appears and murders Alvaro with a hedge cutter; she puts the blade to Angela's throat and reminds her that she saved her life, where Angela nods and runs away.
+Alvaro runs into the room and holds a knife to Angela, but Manuela appears and murders Alvaro with a hedge cutter; she puts the blade to Angela's throat and reminds her that she saved her life, whereupon Angela nods and runs away.
 Manuela then goes to her room and talks to her dead brother, but Miguel sits up and strangles Manuela.
 The film ends with Miguel collapsing and holding onto his sister's hand while Antonio embraces Angela as the police arrive.

 Cast

 Production

 Bloody Moon was a "work-for-hire" production for Jesús Franco.

-Franco has stated that Rayo Casablanca, who is credited as the screenwriter of the film was actually production manager Erich Tomek.
+Franco has stated that Rayo Casablanca, who is credited as the screenwriter of the film, was actually production manager Erich Tomek.